-Nursing that is necessary in connection with artificial respiration at home, within this article.
+Nursing that is necessary in connection with artificial respiration at home, within the context of this article.

-In the event that you wish to engage a care provider with whom we have not concluded a contract, please see Article 1.5 of these policy conditions.
+Are you using the services of a care contractor with whom we have not concluded a contract?
+Please see Article 1.5 of these policy conditions.